ClosedXML/ClosedXML.Parser/README.md

 * __Multi-use__ - Formulas are mostly used in cells, but there are other places with different grammar rules (e.g. sparklines, data validation)
 * __Multi notation (A1 or R1C1)__ - Parser should be able to parse both A1 and R1C1 formulas.
 I.e. `SUM(R5)` can mean return sum of cell `R5` in _A1_ notation, but return sum of all cells on row 5 in _R1C1_ notation.

 Project uses ANTLR4 grammar file as the source of truth and a lexer.
-There is also ANTLR parser is not used, but is used as a basis of recursive descent parser (ANTLR parser takes up 8 seconds vs 700ms for enron dataset).
+There is also ANTLR parser is not used, but is used as a basis of recursive descent parser (ANTLR takes up 8 seconds vs RDS 700ms for parsing of enron dataset).

 ANTLR4 one of few maintained parser generators with C# target.